UN group chairs unveil zero draft for sustainable development goals

-The co-chairs of the Open Working Group on Sustainable Development Goals (OWG) – as the body is formally known – circulated the 21-page text on Monday 2 June.
-The document now offers 17 suggested goals, following the separation of poverty and inequality into separate headlines.
+The co-chairs of the Open Working Group on Sustainable Development Goals (OWG) – as the body is formally known – circulated the 21-page text on Monday 2 June, which now offers 17 suggested goals, following the separation of poverty and inequality into separate headlines.
 The co-chairs had foreshadowed this move at the close of the group’s previous session in May, shortly after which they also released a draft introduction for the framework.
 (See BioRes, 15 May 2014)

-Ahead of this week’s release, it was not clear whether the co-chairs felt they had the mandate to produce a zero draft for line-by-line negotiations.
+Ahead of the expected release, it was not clear whether the co-chairs felt they had the mandate to produce a zero draft for line-by-line negotiations.
 Since the end of the earlier “stock-taking” phase in February, input for the group’s meetings had been framed as working documents.
 (See BioRes, 11 March 2014).

 In an accompanying letter circulated to UN members, the co-chairs reminded delegations that the group’s next week-long session would be preceded by three days of informal meetings from 9-11 June.
 While these gatherings will not pre-empt the official work, OWG participants have been urged to use this as an opportunity to take stock of the proposed goals, their targets, and means of implementation.